9 Battle-Tested Tactics to Create Unique Content

 Contrarian views aren't about being controversial for the sake of it.
 The key is to back up your stance with solid reasoning and data.

-To effectively adopt contrarian views, start by identifying widely accepted practices in your industry that might be due for a shake-up.
+To effectively adopt contrarian views, start by identifying widely accepted practices or pieces in your industry news that might be due for a shake-up.

 Then, dig deep into why these practices might be flawed or outdated.